-FAC Qs on the AFCA's Construction Cartel Investigation .
-4 1.
-When did the AFCA begin this investigation?
-4 2.
-What exactly are the companies accused of?
-4 3.
-How did the construction companies conclude their agreements?
-5 4.
-Relevant legislation 5 Cartel Act (KartG) 5 Treaty on the Functioning of the European Union (TFEU) 6 Austrian Criminal Code (StGB) 6 Federal Public Procurement Act (BVergG) .6 5.
-Which provinces have been affected?
-6 6.
-How many companies are being investigated?
-6 7.
-How much are the companies being fined? .
-6 8.
-Which companies have already been fined?
-7 9.
-Car Against which companies are judicial proceedings currently pending before the tell Court?
-10. Have any companies been granted leniency? .8 What kinds of construction project were affected and how much were the tracts worth?
-12. Who has potentially been harmed?
-11 13.
-What is the value of the harm suffered?
-11
+FAQs on the AFCA's Construction Cartel Investigation 1.
+When did the AFCA begin this investigation?4 2.
+What exactly are the companies accused of?4 3.
+How did the construction companies conclude their agreements?5 4.
+Relevant legislation5 Austrian Federal Cartel Act (KartG)5 Treaty on the Functioning of the European Union (TFEU)6 Austrian Federal Criminal Code (StGB)6 Austrian Federal Public Procurement Act (BVergG)6 5.
+Which provinces have been affected?6 6.
+How many companies are being investigated?6 7.
+How much are the companies being fined?6 8.
+Which companies have already been fined?7 9.
+Car Against which companies are judicial proceedings currently pending before the tel Court?
+10. Have any companies been granted leniency?8 What kinds of construction project were affected and how much were the ntracts worth?
+12. Who has potentially been harmed?10 13.
+What is the value of the harm suffered?10